Urigo/graphql-modules/website/versioned_docs/version-legacy/introduction/dependency-injection.md

 ### Factory

 Factories provide another way to pass an instance of `provider`.
-The return value of the fuctory function is used as the value of the provider.
+The return value of the factory function is used as the value of the provider.

 ```typescript
 const MY_VALUE = 'myUsefulVal8e';